AshrafMH22/KitchenStory/README.md

 Setup the backend

 1. Import the KS-Backend maven project after opening Eclipse IDE.
-2. KitchenStoryApplication.java should be opened.
+2. Phase4KitchenStoryApplication.java should be opened.
 3. Right-click, then choose "Run as Java Application."

 Establishing the database